doc-metrix/schema/README.md

 A schema for [doc-metrix](https://github.com/doc-metrix/) metric specifications.
 The schema uses the IETF's [JSON Schema v4](http://json-schema.org/latest/json-schema-core.html) and can be used by any JSON validator that conforms to `v4` schemas to validate a metric specification JSON file.

 We __recommend__ that individuals contributing metric specifications validate their specifications.
 Validation ensures that specification files conform to a standard that programs using those specification files can rely on.
+We have created a [browser-based GUI](http://doc-metrix.github.io/schema/) to this end.

 ## Usage